complexml/complexml/README.md

 The key objective of the interdisciplinary COMPLEX ML project is to construct new analytical and computational tools helping to develop theoretical descriptions of complex systems.
 This is achieved by taking the suggestive "compression" metaphor seriously.
 We introduce a new approach to constructing effective theories based on the theory of data compression, originating in computer science.
 The computational progress is based on close connections with developments in the field of Machine Learning (ML), which over the course of the past ten years have revolutionised many areas of engineering.
 In the COMPLEX ML project we use such techniques to automate certain aspects of the scientific discovery process, and conversely, we aim to improve to improve certain aspects of ML algorithms themselves, using the established connections to complex systems physics.

+The main scientific outcomes of COMPLEX ML so far are contained in the publications listed below, and the RSMI-NE code package.

 # RSMI-NE